 - You are a writer and may want guidance and support to continue an unfinished piece or publish it.

 Workshop Leader: Professor Robin Greene

 Our workshop leader and coach is published author/poet and university professor Robin Greene.
-With her help and feedback, with participation from the group, you’ll gain knowledge and perspective about the art and craft of writing.
+With her help and feedback from the group, you’ll gain knowledge and perspective about the art and craft of writing.
 There will be plenty of time to retreat for writing — what you come here for!

-We encourage you to write in the genre that best suits you: memoir, journal, poetry, personal essay, creative nonfiction or fiction.
-Or, explore one that you have been hesitant about trying.
+You are encouraged to write in the genre that best suits you: memoir, journal, poetry, personal essay, creative nonfiction or fiction.

-Daily afternoon yoga sessions are designed to open you up to stretch your writing capabilities.
-As you flex your body, you relax and stretch your imagination.
+Daily morning yoga sessions enhance your writing.
+We tailor the sessions to fit each person’s physical level and needs.
+As you flex your body, you stretch your imagination.
 Yoga develops core strength to find voice and creative center.

 What Participants Say